 Cuba: Between In and Out

-At first, it was simply the number of people who were outdoors, walking, talking, sitting on furniture, sitting wherever, which caught my eye.
+At first, it was merely the number of people who were outdoors, walking, talking, sitting on furniture, sitting wherever, which caught my eye.
 Then, I started noticing patterns.
 These were their regular activities.
 I also saw that people were at their thresholds, day after day, daytime and well into the night.
-This is my record of this aspect of daily life in Habana.
+This is my record of this aspect of daily life in Havana.